outsinre/outsinre.github.com/_posts/2015-03-25-gentoo-installation.md

         5. \# emerge -av fcitx-configtool
     3. \# emerge -av mplayer
     4. \# emerge -av guayadeque

+        There is issue with the official ebuild.
+When playing songs, it reminds *ERROR* like this *Your GStreamer installation is missing a plug-in*.
+Finally, found `guayadeque` depends on a bundle of `0.10` slot `gstreamer` plugins.
+Those lot `1.0` plugins does not work at all.
+        1. \# emerge -av =media-plugins/gst-plugins-meta-0.10-r10

+            This will draws in 21 `gst-plugins-*`.
+Actually, `guayadeque` does not so much plugins, but this command is convenient.
+For detailed plugins that needed, run `equery g guayadeque`.

+            Restart `guayadeque`.
+Works fine now.
+Refer to [guayadeque missing gstreamer plugin](https://forums.gentoo.org/viewtopic-p-7663344.html).
     4. emacs:
         1. # echo "app-editors/emacs xft toolkit-scrool-bars" > /etc/portage/package.use/emacs, `xft` is to support Chinese display.
         2. # emerge -av emacs